Skip to content

 Paleoclimatology research at the U focuses on developing various proxy records to reconstruct past climatological and environmental conditions.
 Applying isotopic, geochemical, and sedimentological proxy data to identify and understand paleoclimatological, paleohydrological, and paleoecological change.
 An overarching theme of our research is improving models for the interpretation of climate proxy data of climate to improve future climate projections.

-Academic Faculty: Lauren Birgenheier, Brenda Bowen, Gabe Bowen, Randall Irmis, Paul Jewell, Chad Ostrander, and Thure Cerling.
+Academic Faculty: Lauren Birgenheier, Brenda Bowen, Gabe Bowen, Randall Irmis, Paul Jewell, Peter Lippert, Chad Ostrander, and Thure Cerling.

 Energy Geosciences